tirthankarm2006/ArbitronicCompute2D/README.md

  You can build with some other library as well like CMAKE.
 Refer to the premake files from the individual library directory to see the configurations and include folder.

 # Future plans
-->Will allow user to set a non-empty image2D on the window and apply various effects to it ->Suuport of multiple image2D variables(empty or non-empty)
+->Making more pre-implimented functions like a random value generation function or some other pre-implimented variables ->Will allow user to set a non-empty image2D on the window and apply various effects to it ->Suuport of multiple image2D variables(empty or non-empty)